 How to Increases Wine Sales with Personalized Winery Marketing

 What can wineries be doing to make their marketing more effective and how you can build more meaningful relationships with your customers?
+A lot of you have been exploring what a virtual tasting room looks like, and there’s no one better than Amber to discovery with.
 A deep dive into how Amber LeBeau at SpitBucket would suggest wineries better tell their story and what customers truly care about when connecting with a new winery or bottle of wine.
 Strategy, tips, and tactical steps on how you can grow your winery’s following.

 A bit about Amber: “I was very honored to receive Tom Wark’s glowing endorsement in his January 2019 post “A Talented New Voice in Wine Kicks it Into High Gear“.

 Also, very humbled to be included in Ben Salisbury’s list of “rulebreakers” in the wine industry that are helping to herald in a new breed of wine nerd.”

 Here’s a sneak peek of featured topics we will cover:

 - Virtual tasting rooms and how to attract more customers to the experience